simdjson/simdjson/doc/iterate_many.md

 iterate_many
 ==========

-An interface providing features to work with files or streams containing multiple small JSON documents.
+When serializing large databases, it is often better to write out many independent JSON documents, instead of one large monolithic document containing many records.
+The simdjson library provides high-speed access to files or streams containing multiple small JSON documents separated by ASCII white-space characters.
 Given an input such as
 ```JSON
 {"text":"a"}
 {"text":"b"}